actions-marketplace-validations/ZimboPro_flutter-unused-files/README.md

 ## Inputs

-- `path` - Optional - Relative path to the Flutter app/package that needs to checked for unused assets or files.
-It will expect a `lib` folder to be present at the path e.g. `path: packages/my-package`.
+- `dir` - Optional - Relative path to the Flutter app/package that needs to checked for unused assets or files.
+It will expect a `lib` folder to be present at the path e.g. `dir: packages/my-package`.
 Default: `.`
 - `warning` - Optional - Instead of exiting with an error, just list the unused assets/files as a warning.
 Default: `false`
 - `assets` - Optional - Whether the assets checks should be ignored.
 Needs to be considered if app has displays the asset based off of a API response.
 Default: `false`